-Multifamily shall mean two (2) or more attached dwelling units.
+Multifamily shall mean the primary use of a lot for three (3) or more attached dwelling units.
 For the purposes of this ordinance, time-share development shall be considered as multifamily.

-Office/Institutional shall include but not necessarily be limited to those land uses defined by Standard Industrial Classification codes 40-49 and 60-99, which include transportation, utilities, government, health care, banking, insurance, real estate, personal and business services and the like.
+Office/institutional shall include but not necessarily be limited to those land uses defined by Standard Industrial Classification codes 40-49 and 60-99, which include transportation, utilities, government, health care, banking, insurance, real estate, personal and business services and the like.